arbor-sim/arbor/doc/tutorial/nmodl.rst

     ax.set_ylabel('U/mV')
     plt.savefig('hh-01.pdf')

-This should --- once run --- produce a plot like this:
+Store it in ``step-01.py`` and --- once run --- is should produce a plot like
+this:

 .. figure:: ../images/hh-01.svg
     :width: 600